ashaman/usbremover/readme.txt

 23:46 24.11.2009
 Ok, the development is in progress...
 I hope we'll finish the model until the end of this week...

+0:24 30.11.2009
+F**king Delphi 7 compiler has a great bug!!!
+It detects that our program has a leak in its memory... but there's exactly no leaks and no access violations!!!!!!!